SSL-certificates are often exchanged and stored in “PEM”-format.

 But some systems, like Windows, prefer a binary encoded version called DER-format.

-This article will show how to convert one format into the other using openssl on the command line:
+This article will show how to convert one format into the other using openssl

 Common parameter to both conversions

-• -in <filename> set the filename from which to fetch the certificate.
+set the filename from which to fetch the certificate.

-If omitted it will use stdin.
+If omitted it will use stdin.-out <filename>

-.pem is only used for PEM encoded files, .der only for DER encoded, but
+is only used for PEM encoded files,.der

-.cer, .crt are used for certificates in both formats.
+are used for certificates in both formats.

 Converting from PEM- to DER-format